 Phase III - Developing Our Structure

-While continuing to build a diverse early childhood stakeholder base, the Alliance will form a steering committee that will be reflective of a newly focused coalition.
-The steering committee will be composed of veteran advocates that built KAP1, lead organizations that have provided continuity during the transitional period and new or re-engaged stakeholders.
-The steering committee will serve as an initial core group that will design and develop governance within the Alliance and create a plan for financial sustainability.
+While continuing to build a diverse early childhood stakeholder base, the Alliance's Interim Steering Committee composed of veteran advocates that built KAP1, lead organizations that have provided continuity during the transitional period and new or re-engaged stakeholders is serving as an initial core group that will design and develop governance within the Alliance and create a plan for financial sustainability.

 All of this work is made possible because of the generous support of the Turrell Fund: A Foundation Serving Children.
 The Alliance strives to be a coalition that educates and advances policymaking that leads to meaningful investment in early childhood policy and thriving young children and their families.